FAQs

 How effective is CAP Debt Help?

-Since Christians Against Poverty began in New Zealand in 2008, more than 2,200 people have gone debt free!
-And in this time, more than $100 million in unmanageable debt and bills have been paid or written off.
+Since Christians Against Poverty began in New Zealand in 2008, more than 2,400 people have gone completely debt free!
+And in this time, more than $112 million in unmanageable debt and bills have been paid or written off.
 Not a single dollar of unmanageable debt has been paid by CAP — it’s the clients themselves who do the hard work of making repayments on their own debt.

 This creates a habit of keeping to a budget and saving – meaning sustainable change!
 As clients learn money wisdom, they are empowered to pass it onto the next generation.